CONTACT LENS CARE

 ◦ Give your eyes a break from contacts at least one full day a week to ensure proper oxygen nourishment gets to the cornea.

-◦ ALWAYS wash your hands before handling your contact lenses.
+◦ In contact lens care it is important to ALWAYS wash your hands before handling your contact lenses.

 ◦ See your Optometrist right away if your eyes/contact lenses are uncomfortable, irritated, painful, or if your vision is blurry.

 5 Things You Should Not Do: Contact Lens Care

 Continue the use of contact lenses if your eyes become irritated, red, painful, or if your vision gets worse while wearing them.
 If this occurs, remove the lenses, thoroughly clean them, and allow your eyes to adjust back to normal.
 If this problem continues, contact our office.

 Exceed the recommended wearing schedule, even if the lenses feel comfortable in your eyes.

 Wear your contact lenses longer than 12 hours a day, unless told otherwise by your Optometrist.